aktemur/aktemur.github.io/publications.md

 layout: default
 ---

+_Note:_ Even though a paper's official publication date is after July 2018, it might state OzU as my affiliation.
+This means my contribution to that paper is based on work that I did while still at OzU.

 ## Refereed Publications
 * Barış Aktemur, Markus Metzger, Natalia Saiapova, Mihails Strasuns.
   _Debugging SYCL programs on heterogeneous Intel architectures._